emilydunenfeld/Datadog-Takehome/README.md

 | Flushing        |`metrics.flush([onSuccess[, onError]])`|Flush sends metrics when `flushIntervalSeconds` is set to 0. `onSuccess` and `onError` are optional.|

 ## Adding Functionality - Random Metric
-In our random metric example we used `metrics.gauge` to record the value of our metric and `metrics.flush` to ensure the pending metrics are set before the process is terminated.
+In our previous random metric example we used `metrics.gauge` to record the value of our metric and `metrics.flush` to ensure the pending metrics are sent before the process terminates.

-We can add more functionality, as well.
+Let's enhance our example by adding more functionality.

 ```js
 const metrics = require('datadog-metrics');